lymeo/lyflow/README.md

 ## Use cases

 ### ~~Small projects~~
-This workflow is not adapted to small projects in the same way full scrum compliant management is not.
+This workflow is not adapted to small projects in the same way full Scrum compliant management is not.

 ### Scrum and deliverables
-> Scrum and agile even though being referenced multiple times in this documentation is not a requirement.
+> Scrum and agile even though being referenced multiple times in this documentation are not a requirement.

 The **unstable branch** is perfectly adapted to manage the ongoing user stories.
 Once the sprint is finished all those user stories are added to the **develop branch** using rebase.
-By rebasing we insure a clean history, on the **developement branch**, containing all the different user stories leading up to the latest deliverable.
-The latest deliverable is alway's available on the **develop branch** and the latest release on the **master branch**.
+By rebasing we insure a clean history, on the **develop branch**, containing all the different user stories leading up to the latest deliverable.
+The latest deliverable is always available on the **develop branch** and the latest release on the **master branch**.

 ### CI/CD

-CI/CD is awesome and deserves an adapted workflow.
+CI/CD has revolutionised releasing software to end users and deserves an adapted workflow.
 The **unstable branch** acts as a buffer and enables the continuous deployment of the **develop branch**.
 Continuously deploying the **develop branch** enables you to have a deployable demo, or develop version and maintaining better control during the process.
 Adding to this clean seperation is the possibility to do testing and automation on the **unstable branch**, for example: continuously testing the **unstable branch** and reporting to the developper.

 ## Credits